abdurrahman720/react-swipeable-button/readme.md

 The text that will display on the swipe button

 **color**
-The color of swipe button
+The color of swipe button icon

 **onSuccess**
 The function that will get called when a swipe is success